 The art form of printmaking is fascinating for any number of reasons, but, for me, it is because what I print is the reverse of what I am printing.
-My students have discover this, also and any times there are happy surprises, unexpected and exciting results in the print they pull off the plate!
+My students have discovered this, also, and many times there are happy surprises, unexpected and exciting results in the print they pull off the plate!

 These six lessons will teach you printmaking basics--starting with mono-printing, which is simply painting on a smooth surface and pressing down paper on to what you have painted.

 In completing the six lessons you will have learned the difference between mono-printing and multi-printing, You will know what to expect in a reverse image and the translation from the print plate to the print itself.
-You will learn how to create textures and configuration using a variety of collage/textured materials to make a collograph printing plate.
+You will learn how to create textures and configuration using a variety of collage/textured materials to make a collagraph printing plate.
+And you will learn how to print on fabric and use the fabric to print on a collagraph plate.

 Accompanying these FREE Printmaking Lessons are my informative, step by step videos demonstrating basic printmaking skills and techniques.
 At the end of these lessons, you will be well acquainted with printing basics, so, if you choose, you can comfortably and confidently go on to other printing techniques, such as linoleum block, wood block, etching, engraving and lithography.